chhshen/Grassmann/README.md

 ----------------------
-Citation Details
+Citation
 ----------------------

 Please cite the following article when using this source code:

-  M. Harandi, C. Sanderson, C. Shen and B. Lovell.

-  Dictionary Learning and Sparse Coding on Grassmann Manifolds: An Extrinsic Solution.
+  M. Harandi, C. Sanderson, C. Shen and B. Lovell. ``Dictionary Learning and Sparse Coding on Grassmann Manifolds: An Extrinsic Solution’’.
   Int.
 Conference on Computer Vision (ICCV), 2013.